jupyterlab/jupyter-ai/docs/source/contributors/index.md

 You can develop Jupyter AI on any system that can run a supported Python version up to and including 3.11, including recent Windows, macOS, and Linux versions.

+Each Jupyter AI major version works with only one major version of JupyterLab.
+Jupyter AI 1.x supports JupyterLab 3.x, and Jupyter AI 2.x supports JupyterLab 4.x.

 We highly recommend that you install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to start developing on Jupyter AI, especially if you are developing on macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.).

 You will need Node.js 18 to use Jupyter AI.
 Node.js 18.16.0 is known to work.